Alcohol poisoning signs and symptoms include:

 - Be prepared to provide information.
 If you know, be sure to tell hospital or emergency personnel the kind and amount of alcohol the person drank, and when.

 - Don't leave an unconscious person alone.
-Because alcohol poisoning affects the way your gag reflex works, someone with alcohol poisoning may choke on his or her own vomit and not be able to breathe.
+Because alcohol poisoning affects the way the gag reflex works, someone with alcohol poisoning may choke on his or her own vomit and not be able to breathe.
 While waiting for help, don't try to make the person vomit because he or she could choke.

 - Help a person who is vomiting.
 Try to keep him or her sitting up.
 If the person must lie down, make sure to turn his or her head to the side — this helps prevent choking.
 Try to keep the person awake to prevent loss of consciousness.